-The hydraulic model was re-run using the hydrographs generated by the 1 in 100 year ARI with climate change 9 hour storm event, in conjunction with the 1 in 20 year ocean peak level with climate change as the downstream boundary condition.
-A summary of peak flood heights and change in flood heights at the site is provided in Table 15.
+The hydraulic model for Scenario 5 was re-run using the hydrographs generated by the 1 in 100 year ARI with climate change 9 hour storm event, in conjunction with the 1 in 20 year ocean peak level with climate change as the downstream boundary condition.
+A summary of peak flood heights and change in flood heights at the site is provided in Table 17.